krempin/fend-project-memory-game/README.md

 ## Star rating

 The rating is from 1 to 3 stars and will start with 3 stars.
-The more moves the player needs to end the game, the less stars he will get (one move correlates with one click on a `.card`):
+The more moves the player needs to end the game, the less stars he will get (one move correlates with to closed `.card` which have been opened):

-* 3 stars: 0 to 16 moves
+* 3 stars: 0 to 8 moves
-* 2 stars: 17 to 32 moves
+* 2 stars: 9 to 25 moves
-* 1 star: from 33 moves on
+* 1 star: from 26 moves on

 HTML for a full star: